A Very Progressive Vein Disease That Leads To Destructive Outcomes, Putting Your Life At Risk

-Venous insufficiency is a deadly vein disease that is affecting more than 100 Million people in the United States alone according to the Vascular Disease Foundation.
+Venous insufficiency is a potentially deadly vein disease that is affecting more than 100 Million people in the United States.

 Venous Insufficiency is a serious disease of the veins that originates in the leg veins.
 It is often associated with vein valves that have become damaged, veins that have become blocked, the development of varicose veins or blood clots (DVT – Deep Vein Thrombosis).

 The leg veins that carry blood back up to the heart have tiny valves that open and close to stop the blood from flowing in a downward direction.
 When veins in the legs become blocked or if they have valve damage, these veins fail to return blood back up to the heart properly, and this is how venous insufficiency, or venous reflux, begins.

 Since some blood leaks downward through the veins, blood eventually starts to accumulate in the leg veins.
 This causes the vein walls to become weak and stretch.

 Blood circulation in the legs decreases and leads to swelling, inflammation and pain in the legs.
 These are the beginning symptoms of venous insufficiency.

 Venous Insufficiency Symptoms

 You could be suffering from venous insufficiency if you are experiencing any of the following symptoms: